lovedoodle/calendar-heatmap/README.md

 6) By now `yarn start` will have finished and you should be able to see the results.

 7) The app is also deployed at https://darksky-heatmap.herokuapp.com/ for your convienence.

+Note: Darksky has a strict 1,000 per _24 hours_ limit on api calls so please limit the amount of times you refresh :)